stratdev3/SimpleW/documentation/simplew/docs/guide/observability.md

 ## Custom Client IP Resolution

-By default, SimpleW determines the client IP address directly from the underlying TCP socket (`Socket.RemoteEndPoint`).
+By default, SimpleW determines the client IP address directly from the session remote endpoint (`HttpSession.RemoteEndPoint`).

 To support these scenarios, SimpleW allows you to **fully customize how the client IP address is resolved** by configuring a custom `ClientIpResolver`.